 - NAMI on Campus is an exciting extension of NAMI’s mission into the campus community.
 NAMI on Campus clubs are student-led clubs that tackle mental health issues on campus by raising mental health awareness, educating the campus community, supporting students, promoting services and supports and advocating.

-You can help by attending, sponsoring and/or donating an auction item to our Gala, to be held on Saturday, May 4, 2019 at the Michigan Shores Club.
+You can help by attending, sponsoring and/or donating an auction item to our Gala, to be held on Saturday, April 25, 2020, at the Valley Lo Club.